 Review and practice aimed at increasing listening and speaking proficiency.
 Practice in writing German: essays, narratives, and creative pieces.
 Prerequisite: IHGER 202 or equivalent.
 Fall only.

 Study in a College-approved program.
 May be used to meet the Arts and Humanities language requirement.
-Students must meet with Modern Languages faculty for preapproval of their program of study and an exit interview upon their return.
+Students must meet with Modern Languages and Cultures faculty for pre-approval of their program of study and an exit interview upon their return.
+Permission of instructor.
+Minimum of 12 credits per semester.
+Fall, Spring.

 Intensive study of some aspect of German language, literature, or culture adapted to the student's needs.
 May be repeated to a maximum of 8 credits.
 Prerequisite: permission of instructor.